AbhinavMadahar/thesis/proposal/outline.md

     - UNICORN
       - TODO: fill from (Lourie N et al, 2021)
   - Downstream tasks (one-hundred eighty sentences)
-    - TODO: add non-NLP subtasks, such as those from computer vision
     - Dialogue generation (one page) (thirty sentences)
       - What is it?
         - TODO: fill from (Varshney D et al, 2022)